You are here

 De Vries received visiting positions and fellowships at Harvard, Chicago, Princeton, Brown, Columbia, the Paris Collège International de Philosophie, the Université Saint Louis, Brussels, Hebrew University, Jerusalem, and the Université de Paris, Panthéon-Sorbonne.

 In September 2017, the Board of Senior and Honorary Fellows unanimously reappointed de Vries to serve for a second term as Director of SCT.
-In 2018, he will be the Titulaire of the Chaire de Métaphysique Étienne Gilson at the Institut Catholique, Paris, and present six endowed lectures to be published by the Presses Universitaires de France.
+In 2018, he was the Titulaire of the Chaire de Métaphysique Étienne Gilson at the Institut Catholique, Paris.
+In November 2020, he was the recipient of the Prix du Rayonnement de la langue et de la littérature françaises, one of the Grands Prix awarded yearly by the Académie Française, in Paris.
+Hent de Vries is the Editor of the book series "Cultural Memory in the Present," published by Stanford University Press.

 His principal publications include: Philosophy and the Turn to Religion (Johns Hopkins UP, 1999, 2000), Religion and Violence: Philosophical Perspectives from Kant to Derrida (Johns Hopkins UP, 2002, 2006), and Minimal Theologies: Critiques of Secular Reason in Theodor W. Adorno and Emmanuel Levinas (Johns Hopkins UP, 2005).
-Most recently, he published Kleine Filosofie van het Wonder [Philosophy of the Miracle: A Short Introduction] (Boom Publishers, 2014).
+In Dutch, he published Kleine Filosofie van het Wonder [Philosophy of the Miracle: A Short Introduction] (Boom Publishers, 2014) and, most recently, in French, Miracles et métaphysique (Press Universitaires de France, 2019) and Le miracle au coeur de l'ordinaire (Les Belles Lettres, 2019).

 He is the editor of Religion Beyond a Concept (Fordham UP, 2008).
 He is also the co-editor, with Ward Blanton, of Paul and the Philosophers (Fordham University Press, 2013), and, with Nils F. Schott, of Love and Forgiveness for a More Just World (Columbia UP, 2014).
 With Lawrence E. Sullivan, he further co-edited Political Theologies: Public Religions in a Post-Secular World (Fordham UP, 2006); with Samuel Weber, Religion and Media (Stanford UP, 2001) and Violence, Identity, and Self-Determination (Stanford UP, 1998); with Henri A. Krop and Arie L. Molendijk, Post-Theism: Reframing the Judeo-Christian Tradition (Peeters, 2000); and, with Willemien Otten and Arjo Vanderjagt, How the West Was Won: Essays on the Literary Imagination, the Canon and the Christian Middle Ages for Burcht Pranger (Brill, 2010).

-Currently, he is completing several book-length studies, to begin with Spiritual Exercises: Concepts and Practices and followed by Miracles et métaphysique and Le miracle au centre de l’ordinaire.
-These last two titles are part of a longer trilogy on the subject and politics of global religion in an age of new media, entitled Of Miracles, Events, and Special Effects; Miracle Workers of the Eleventh Hour; and Out of the Ordinary: Moral Perfectionism, Religion, and the Case for Deep Pragmatism.
+Currently, he is completing several book-length studies, to begin with Spiritual Exercises: Concepts and Practices as well as a trilogy on the subject and politics of global religion in an age of new media, entitled Of Miracles, Events, and Special Effects; Miracle Workers of the Eleventh Hour; and Out of the Ordinary: Moral Perfectionism, Religion, and the Case for Deep Pragmatism.

 - New York University